fishdeity/iRO-Missing_Features_Additions/README.md

 ### Adding for GPF types (Original Method) ###
 1. Download and install a program like **GRF Editor**: http://www.mediafire.com/?aflylbhblrzpz0h
 2. Download each .gpf in the code section (or press the green button **Code** -> **Download ZIP**) you wish to add to your iRO game.
-3. Make a backup copy of your iRO's **data.grf** in case it's needed in the future!
+3. Make a backup copy of your iRO's **data.grf** in case it's needed in the future.
 4. Close all iRO game clients.
 5. Open **GRF Editor**:
 6. File -> Open -> choose your iRO's data.grf file that you will edit.